astriaorg/astria/README.md

 4. Push your work back up to your fork
 5. Submit a Pull request so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE: Be sure to merge the latest from upstream before making a pull request!

 ## Issues